1-877-919-8833

 The Power of Orange County AA Meetings

-At any of these groups in Santa Ana or elsewhere, the game plan used is largely the same.
+At any of these support groups in Dana Point, Santa Ana, or elsewhere, the game plan used is largely the same.
 The groups that meet help participants through an outline – or set of steps they must follow to maintain sobriety.

 What Purpose Do the 12 Steps Serve in AA?